imjoy-team/example-plugins/README.md

     often slow and in extreme cases not even possible.
 However, frequently trained networks can be be used with a **CPU**.
 While every computer will have a CPU, libraries will depend on the precise hardware specification and also the operating system.
+-   Installations can depend on the **operating systems**, e.g. to account for differences between Windows and Linux.
+This could be accounted for by operating system specific tags, such as `CPU_Windows` for a plugin that will be using CPUs on Windows.